midnightntwrk/midnight-architecture/apis-and-common-types/dapp-connector/Readme.md

 ### Structured data signing

 DApp connector's ability to sign arbitrary data is crucial to enable plenty of use-cases.
 It faces a significant user experience issue - many times the data being signed will not be human-readable, preventing user from assesing what exactly is being signed.
 To change that, Ethereum has adopted [EIP-712](https://eips.ethereum.org/EIPS/eip-712), Midnight's DApp connector could be extended to similar functionality.

+### Event listener/observable API

+In many cases, DApps might want to be notified when information relevant for them changes - e.g. a DEX might want to be notified whenever balances change.
+Providing push-based updates would be a welcome quality-of-life improvement.